BindBC/bindbc-freetype/README.md

 When using DUB to manage your project, the static binding can be enabled via a DUB `subConfiguration` statement in your project's package file. `-betterC` compatibility is also enabled via subconfigurations.

 To use FreeType, add `bindbc-freetype` as a dependency to your project's package config file.
-For example, the following is configured to FreeType as a dynamic binding that is not `-betterC` compatible:
+For example, the following is configured to FreeType as a dynamic binding that is not `-betterC` compatible (please replace the example `0.1.0` version number with the actual version you'd like to use):

 __dub.json__
 ```